What You Need to Know About ERISA Bonds

 What Is an ERISA Bond?

-How Is an ERISA Bond Different From Other Types of Insurance Coverage?
+How Is It Different From Other Types of Insurance Coverage?

-How Much Insurance Coverage Does an ERISA Bond Need to Include?
+How Much Insurance Coverage Does It Need to Include?

 Assuming we are discussing a single employer-sponsored retirement plan, the ERISA bond coverage is usually determined as follows: